josecodes/gce_condor/README.md

 ####To create a 10 node cluster from image:

+This command uses custom images instead of a start up script to create the instances.
+This *should* be faster, especially as more software is needed on the instance.

     /gce_condor.py start -i 10

 *Note:  Before you run this option, you will need to create and store the master and node customer images in your bucket and set the name of the images in `MASTER_IMAGE_NAME` and `NODE_IMAGE_NAME`.
-The instances to make the custom image from are just the master and node instances created by this script (without the '-i' option).
+The master and node instances to make the custom image are the instances created by this script without the `-i` option.
+So just run gce_condor without `-i` to create the instances, and then save an image of the master and node.
 You can use any node instance.
 Directions for saving a custom image from an instance are [here][2]*.

 ##Dependencies